The 2015 Flash Crash (August 24), Definition and Brief History

 Selling was already escalating prior to the flash crash, and August 24 acted as a rapid climax to the selling.
 The S&P 500 peaked at 2134.72 on May 20.
-The market had some aggressive selling days on June 29, July 8 and July 24, but managed to hold its ground above support near 2040.
+The financial market had some aggressive selling days on June 29, July 8 and July 24, but managed to hold its ground above support near 2040.
 On August 20 the S&P 500 dropped 1.67% from the prior close, breaking below support, and on August 21 it declined 3.15%.

 The S&P 500 index saw significant selling on August 24 2015, but not compared to many stocks.
 HCA Holdings (HCA) was down 49.1% at one point, and closed the day down only 2.2%.
 The S&P 500 Low Volatility ETF (SPLV) dropped 45.8% at one point, and closed down 5.3%–which is more inline with the index it is meant to track.
 Ford Motor Co.
 (F) was down 24.7% near the open of trading, but only finished down 4.8%.
 Loads of stocks and ETFs saw rapid and massive declines–very short-lived–on the morning of August 24.

 Causes for the decline include already falling stock prices, which had investors and traders edgy going into the weekend.
 On August 23/24, Asian and European stocks were trading aggressively lower prior to the US open.
 The Chinese Shanghai Composite Index dropped 8.5%.
 These markets open before the US, so the selloff around the globe hit the US last.

 The 2015 flash crash is also blamed on hedging, similar to what occurred in the 1987 crash.
 Traders and hedge funds sought out protection by buying put options (which make money if prices decline), but the people on the other side of the transaction also had to hedge themselves–against selling the puts and the falling stock prices that followed–by selling stock.
 This created a lot of selling in stocks which built up during the low liquidity hours before the US market open.
-By the time the US markets opened the sell orders overwhelmed buy orders and very few large players were willing to buy anything because of the uncertain short-term risk.
+By the time the US financial markets opened the sell orders overwhelmed buy orders and very few large players were willing to buy anything because of the uncertain short-term risk.